aazam-gh/aazam-gh/README.md

 # 💫 About Me:
-🔭 I’m currently working on an AI Webscraping Bot<br>🌱 I’m currently learning Selenium, Weaviate and Langchain<br>💬 Ask me about data engineering related to ETL or the latest AI trends<br>⚡ Fun fact Programming is more than just coding :D
+🔭 I’m currently working on reverse engineering an application<br>🌱 I’m currently learning RISC-V Assembly and System Verilog<br>💬 Ask me about data engineering related to ETL or the latest AI trends<br>⚡ Fun fact Programming is more than just coding :D

 ### 🔝 Top Contributed Repo